Brett Murphy

 Brett Murphy is an American journalist, best known as a Pulitzer Prize finalist in 2018 for his investigative reporting series on the exploitation of truckers in California.
 He was also a child actor in the early 2000s, appearing in films including Fever Pitch.

 Murphy's article "Rigged", published by USA Today and detailing the financial exploitation of port truckers, won plaudits including the Hillman Prize, the National Headliner Award for Investigative Reporting, the Gerald Loeb Award, the Sidney Award and the Al McDowell Award.
 He was a finalist for both the Pulitzer Prize in National Reporting and the ASNE Awards for Justice in Journalism.
 Murphy had previously been a finalist for the IRE Awards in Investigation Innovation in 2016.

-Early life and acting career
+Early life and career

 Murphy was born on October 4, 1991, in Worcester, Massachusetts.

-His early life included a child acting career spanning theater, commercials, films, and television shows.
-Murphy's acting career spanned 2003 to 2006.
-After performing in local youth theatre, Murphy appeared in commercials including for Disney World, Ocean Spray, General Mills, Campbell's, The New York Post, and Papa Gino's.
+His early life included a child acting career including theater, commercials, films, and television shows.
+His acting career spanned from 2003 to 2006.
+After performing in local youth theatre, he appeared in commercials including for Disney World, Ocean Spray, General Mills, Campbell's, The New York Post, and Papa Gino's.
 From 2003 until 2005, Murphy had a recurring role as Edwin in five episodes of the ABC sitcom Hope and Faith.
-In 2005, Murphy had a role in the feature film Fever Pitch as Ryan.
-In 2005, Murphy appeared in the feature film Fever Pitch and an episode of Saturday Night Live.
-Murphy's last professional acting credit was an appearance in the pilot episode of Damages.
+In 2005, he had a role in the feature film Fever Pitch as Ryan, and appeared in an episode of Saturday Night Live.
+His last professional acting credit was an appearance in the pilot episode of Damages.

 Murphy attended St. John's High School in Shrewsbury, Massachusetts.